JosephGotengco/TheCardnival/README.md

 Demo Heroku Link: https://pickle-cardnival.herokuapp.com

 Note: It may take a few seconds to redeploy application on heroku.
+Individual sessions still in development.

 ## Centralized Card Game Hub